Izumi-Chūō Station (Miyagi): Lines

-Izumi-Chūō Station is a station on the Sendai Subway Nanboku Line, and is located 14.8 kilometers from the opposing terminal at Tomizawa.
+Izumi-Chūō Station is a station on the Sendai Subway Namboku Line, and is located 14.8 kilometers from the opposing terminal at Tomizawa.

 Station layout

 Izumi-Chūō Station is an underground station with a single island platform serving two tracks.

 Platforms

 History

 Izumi-Chūō Station was opened on July 15, 1992.
 On December 1, 2004 the first phase of expansion (second ticket gate, north entrance) was completed and on April 1, 2005 the northern expansion is completed, with underground passageways to Izumity 21 and the Izumi ward office.
 Operations were temporarily halted from March 11 to April 29, 2011 due to the effects of the 2011 Tōhoku earthquake and tsunami.

 Passenger statistics

 In fiscal 2015, the station was used by an average of 25,102 passengers daily.